ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md

 - Keep the selected Starter - Standard Plan
 - Select your virtual machine size (minimum of 2 GB/1 CPU)
 - Choose your datacenter (closest to you or your target area)
-- Add a new SSH key, if you are on windows you can follow [this guide](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-putty/)
+- 添加 a new SSH key, if you are on windows you can follow [this guide](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-putty/)
 - Give your virtual machine a hostname
 - (optional) Enable backups
 - Finally hit Create Droplet!